 3) These apples are small = "Bu elmalar küçük"

-In a similar way, when "bu" is used as an adjective, it is always singular (whether it means "this" or "these"), as in: what kind of apples? ...These apples (ex. #2 and #3).
+When "bu" is used as an adjective, it is always singular (whether it means "this" or "these"), as in: What kind of apples? ...These apples (ex. #2 and #3).

 And that's the long, scenic way around to answering Akash's question: "Why not These are small apples?"
 Hope it helps anyone who took the time to read it! :-)